Myall Creek massacre: Memorial

 Lyall Munro Snr, a descendant of victims of the massacre, worked long and hard toward getting a memorial erected to mark the event.

 On 10 June 2000, a memorial to the victims of the massacre, 23 km north-east of Bingara at the junction of Whitlow and Bingara-Delungra Roads, was unveiled.
 It consists of a 600 m walkway, with seven oval-shaped granite boulders along the way, each with a plaque relating elements of the history, to a 14-tonne granite rock and plaque surrounded by a circle of crushed white granite and edged by stones from all around the state of New South Wales.
 It overlooks the site of the massacre.
-In 2001, a group of law students from the University of New England had an excursion to the site where they were welcomed by the Blacklock clan, who conducted a smoking ceremony.
+In 2001, a group of law students from the University of New England had an excursion to the site where they were welcomed by the Blacklock mob, who conducted a smoking ceremony.
 A ceremony is held each year on 10 June commemorating the victims.
 The memorial is maintained and funded by the Friends of Myall Creek, an Australian non-profit organisation made up of both Aboriginal and non-Aboriginal members.

 The memorial was vandalised in January 2005, with the words "murder", "women" and "children" chiselled off, in an attempt to make it unreadable.

 On 7 June 2008, some 172 years after the events, the Myall Creek Massacre and Memorial Site was included on the Australian National Heritage List.
 It was placed on the New South Wales State Heritage Register on 12 November 2010.

 The site was again reported as vandalised on 24 September 2021.
 There was damage to buildings, sandstone steps and railings.
 A memorial plaque was also vandalised, but the committee was unsure if this was done by the same perpetrators.
 Co-chair of the national Friends of Myall Creek committee, Keith Munro, confirmed a racist slogan was scratched into the ground.